pulumi/pulumi-hugo/themes/default/content/blog/aws-quickstart-registry/index.md

     - registry
 ---

 As somebody who works on AWS projects across numerous projects, teams, and industries; I see the following three common types of infrastructure problems.
-I think the Pulumi Registry provides an incredible alternative to each of these problems and will fundamentally change how people interact with AWS.
+I think the Pulumi Registry provides an incredible solution to each of these problems and will fundamentally change how people interact with AWS.

 Common AWS infrastructure problems: